 4 Conference Championships, 2 NBA Championships, 224-88 record

 The original James big three was better than their 2-2 record in the finals shows.
-James and Wade were both dynamic scorers capable of playing strong defense as well while Bosh had averaged over 20 points per game for five straight seasons before joining the Miami Heat.
-His role in the team was more limited to grabbing rebounds, protecting the basket, and shooting threes, but he was still an essential player nonetheless.
+James and Wade were both dynamic scorers capable of playing strong defense as well while Bosh averaged over 20 points per game for five straight seasons before joining the Miami Heat.
+His role in the team was more limited to grabbing rebounds, protecting the basket, and shooting threes, but he was still an essential player.

 James is the second-best player of all-time and Wade will find himself in the top 35 if not the top 30 when all is said and done.
 Bosh’s greatness is often glossed over, but don’t sleep on his 11 consecutive All-Star appearances.
 Check out the best new sportsbooks!

 2 Conference Championships, 2 NBA Championships, 125-39 record (Not including current season)

 With Durant’s impending free agency this offseason, the Warriors’ big four might be one of the shortest tenured super teams in NBA history.
 Granted the trio of Curry, Green, and Thompson could also be put in this spot without Durant and still rank high on this list.
 It just felt right to include Durant in this group.

 After all, he and Curry are two of the greatest players of all-time and easily fall within the top 30 all-time.
-They should both be in the top 20 by the end of the careers.
+They should both be in the top 20 by the end of their careers.
 It was just too attractive to not include this combination of players on the list.
 They’d rank higher, but they’ve only been together for such a short period of time.

 3 Conference Championships, 3 NBA Championships, 203-43 record